 A foreign company will be regarded as a resident in India if its PoEM is in India in that year.
-Since ‘residency’ is determined for each year, PoEM is also required to be determined on year-to-year basis.
-Concept of PoEM is one of substance over form.
+Since ‘residency’ is determined for each year, PoEM is also required to be determined on a year-to-year basis.
+The concept of PoEM is one of substance over form.
 The term PoEM has been explained to mean a place where key management and commercial decisions that are necessary for the conduct of the business of an entity as a whole are, in substance, made.
-To provide clarity and address certain concerns with regard to implementation of determination of residency of foreign company on the basis of PoEM the Central Board of Direct Taxes (CBDT) has issued a circular laying down guidelines.
+To provide clarity and address certain concerns with regard to implementation of determination of residency of a foreign company on the basis of PoEM, the CBDT has issued a circular laying down guidelines.
 The guidelines laid down the concept of determination of PoEM based on bifurcation of companies engaged in active business outside India and other companies.
 The circulars clarify that the PoEM provisions shall not apply to a foreign company having turnover or gross receipts of INR 500 million or less in a tax year.

 Permanent establishment (PE)

-The Finance Act, 2018 had modified the scope of “business connection” to align with modified PE Rule as per Multilateral Instrument (MLI).
+The scope of 'business connection' was amended under the Income-tax Act to align with the modified PE Rule as per the Multilateral Instrument (MLI).

-“Business Connection” includes business activities carried on by non-resident through dependent agents.
-The scope of “business connection” under the Act is similar to the provisions relating to Dependent Agent Permanent Establishment (DAPE) in India’s Tax Treaties.
-The amendment provides that, business connection shall also include any business activities carried through a person who, acting on behalf of the non-resident, habitually concludes contracts or habitually plays the principal role leading to conclusion of contracts by the non-resident.
-It further states that the contracts should be-
+'Business connection' includes business activities carried on by a non-resident through dependent agents.
+The scope of 'business connection' under the Income-tax Act is similar to the provisions relating to Dependent Agent Permanent Establishment (DAPE) in India’s tax treaties.
+The amendment provides that business connection shall also include any business activities carried through a person who, acting on behalf of the non-resident, habitually concludes contracts or habitually plays the principal role leading to conclusion of contracts by the non-resident.
+It further states that the contracts should be:

-(ii) for the transfer of the ownership of, or for the granting of the right to use, property owned by that non-resident or that the non-resident has the right to use; or
+- for the transfer of the ownership of, or for the granting of the right to use, property owned by that non-resident or that the non-resident has the right to use, or

-Further, as per the provisions of the Act, “significant economic presence” would also constitute a “business connection” in India.
+Further, as per the provisions of the Income-tax Act, 'significant economic presence' would also constitute a 'business connection' in India.

-(i) any transaction in respect of any goods, services or property carried out by a non-resident in India including provision of download of data or software in India if the aggregate of payments arising from such transaction or transactions during the previous year exceeds the amount as may be prescribed; or
+- any transaction in respect of any goods, services, or property carried out by a non-resident with any person in India, including provision of download of data or software in India, if the aggregate of payments arising from such transaction or transactions during the previous year exceeds such amount as may be prescribed, or

-(ii) systematic and continuous soliciting of its business activities or engaging in interaction with such number of users as may be prescribed, in India through digital means.
+- systematic and continuous soliciting of business activities or engaging in interaction with such number of users in India as may be prescribed.